bhnord/activities/events.md

 ⚠️‼️JOIN US FOR KARAOKE @SIDEBAR BOSTON THURSDAY- SATURDAY 8PM-2AM EVERY WEEK ‼️⚠️ HERE FOR A GOOD TIME AND A LONG TIME ‼️

+### Rozzie Winter Farmers Mkt

+Roslindale Village Main Street is thrilled to announce the return of its Winter Farmers Market for another season!

+### 13 Places to Watch the Sunset

+Savor the transition of summer into fall by sitting outside and watching the sun set over the city.

+### Live Music @ Remnant Satellite

+Catch some tunes, vibes, and drinks with us!

 ### Friday Night Trivia